-This private non-for-profit university was founded in 1952 by the founder of Opus Dei, Josemaría Escrivá de Balaguer, to transmit the movement's values.
-The university still maintains a Catholic ethos today.
+The private non-for-profit university was founded in 1952 by the founder of Opus Dei, Josemaría Escrivá de Balaguer, to transmit the movement's values.

 It initially started as a law school and now has 14 faculties, two university schools, 17 institutes, a business school and many other centres and institutions.
 The university offers more than 120 degrees, but all courses include aspects of theology.